Tag: Baroness Hodgson of Abinger

 The below Parliamentary question was asked by Baroness Hodgson of Abinger on 2016-02-25.

-To ask Her Majesty’s Government what are their objectives for the Commission on the Status of Women meeting in March.
+To ask Her Majesty’s Government what their side events will be at the Commission on the Status of Women meeting in March.

 Baroness Williams of Trafford